LibrePlan/libreplan/doc/src/technical/howto-develop-a-use-case-in-navalplan.rst

 ..
 NOTE::

-  Currently these scripts depends on Tidy and Ruby to be installed in your system.
+  Currently these scripts depends on Tidy to be installed in your system.
 You could install them in a Debian based distribution with the following command as root::

-    apt-get install tidy ruby
+    apt-get install tidy

 Then for this example you will create a script called ``export-stretches-function-templates.sh``, that will be very similar to the